BSMP-Coders/intermediate-storytelling-with-ai/README.md

 - Basic understanding of prompt engineering concepts
 - Microsoft Azure account with appropriate permissions

+## :toolbox: Tools You'll Use

+For this course, we'll utilize Azure's AI services:

+- **Azure OpenAI Service** - For text generation, completion, and embedding capabilities
+- **Azure AI Image Creator** - For generating and editing images based on text descriptions
+- **Azure Speech Service** - For converting speech to text and text to speech
+- **Azure AI Studio** - For managing and deploying your AI models and applications
+- **Azure Content Safety** - For ensuring responsible content generation

 ## :dart: What You'll Master

 - Creating compelling narratives using state-of-the-art AI text generation tools